dojo/docs/dojox/editor/plugins/Breadcrumb.rst

 Limitations
 ===========

-* This plugin does not work well with the `full screen <dijit/_editor/plugins/FullScreen>`_ plugin.
+* This plugin does not work well with the :ref:`full screen <dijit/_editor/plugins/FullScreen>` plugin.
 In Full screen mode the footer toolbar is out of view.
 This will be fixed in a later version of dojo.
 It requires minor updated to Editor as well as the full screen and view source plugins.

 =====